 One goal of the Small Grants Program is to encourage research by new investigators, and funding priority is given to the proposals of applicants who are at the developing stage of their research program compared to applicants with more extensive research experience.

 - Students who propose research that is undertaken as a course requirement may apply for up to $750.

 - Only one faculty member may apply for funding of a study.
 If faculty or staff members seek to build a research team, consider applying for external funding.
 You may also consider applying for a Priority Research Fund grant (PRF) that can support multiple investigators and assistants.

 - The "mini-grant" has been eliminated.
 As such, all proposals will be reviewed in order of receipt and using the same criteria of evaluation (as shown in the Application).

 - We are no longer requiring faculty advisors to write a separate letter of support for a student's proposal.
 However, see the following note regarding faculty advisors, taken from the grant application document:

 Faculty members are the primary advisors to the student who seeks a research grant.
-The GRI should and must rely upon the faculty member to assist with the conceptual and logistical aspects of a student's research and grant.
-The GRI aims to establish good working relationships with faculty members who are assisting their students' research, as we are able to expedite the review of proposals only for students who have attentive faculty sponsors.
+The Office of Research Support and International Affairs (RSIA) should and must rely upon the faculty member to assist with the conceptual and logistical aspects of a student's research and grant.
+RSIA aims to establish good working relationships with faculty members who are assisting their students' research, as we are able to expedite the review of proposals only for students who have attentive faculty sponsors.